Mohith1904/Athletics-Attendance-IITR/README.md

 ### **4. Set Up Firebase**
 1. Create a **Firebase** project at [Firebase Console](https://console.firebase.google.com/).
 2. Set up **Firestore Database** and configure authentication.
-3. Copy the `firebaseConfig` details from your Firebase project and add them to your React project.
+3. Copy the `firebaseConfig` details from your Firebase project and add them to your React project in **firebase.js** in src/services.
 4. Set Firestore **security rules** to restrict access.
 The rules file is included in the repository, so you can use it directly.

 ### **5. Run the Application Locally**